jeremi-chabros/WATERS/README.md

 1. Using a threshold method with threshold set to m = [3,5] (median absolute deviation/0.6745, see: https://en.wikipedia.org/wiki/Median_absolute_deviation) detect n = [50, 1000] spikes.
 2. Using the aggregated median spike waveform adapt a custom wavelet:

    2a.
-Spline interpolation from 2 x sampling frequency in kHz data points to 100
+Spline interpolation from 2 x sampling frequency in kHz data points to 100 data points

    2b.
 Gaussian smoothing (8th degree)